ericinlinux/100-days-of-code/log.md

 **Link to work:** No link so far.

-### Day 0: February 30, 2016 (Example 2)
+### Day 2: January 3, 2018 (Mixed Linear Models in R - Tutorial 2)
-##### (delete me or comment me out)
+#####

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Tutorial 2 for Mixed Linear Models.
+Started learning the concepts and did some coding.
+Have to finish it later.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: The coding is quite straight forward.
+I feel that a course in R is going to be helpful.

 **Link(s) to work**: [Calculator App](http://www.example.com)